meanhub/meanhub.github.io/_posts/2015-08-13-what-is-mean-stack.md

 **_N_** stands for *[NodeJS](https://nodejs.org/)*, a _platform_ for executing your backend code on your servers.
 It is built on Google Chrome browser's JavaScript engine and allows building fast and scalable network applications.
 It employs an event driven, non-blocking I/O model that makes it lightweight and efficient.

-If you want to visualize MEAN stack it would look something like this
+If you want to visualize MEAN stack, it would look something like this

 <img src="/public/images/mean.png">